-Ed Cabrera, former CISO of the US Secret Service and current Chief Cybersecurity Officer for Trend Micro, reflects on the effectiveness of Biden’s executive order and what organizations of all sizes can learn from it.
+Ed Cabrera, former CISO of the US Secret Service and current Chief Cybersecurity Officer for Trend Micro, explains why Federal agencies are slow to comply with Biden's cybersecurity executive order.

 Save to Folio

-- Remove barriers to cyber threat information sharing between government and the private sector
+- Remove barriers to cyber threat information sharing between the government and the private sector

 - Modernize and implement more robust cybersecurity standards in the Federal Government